Cardiovascular Disease Risk and Exercise Inactivity in NZ

 Summary Risk

 So in essence regular exercise has a synergistic effect on health modifying the cardiometabolic profile of the body, helping people stay well mentally.
-In New Zealand the newly developed CVD risk prediction calculators Pylypchuk and colleagues (2018) has been validated to test CVD risks although it does not include physical activity, and/or use of alcohol; it does use important surrogates for higher CVD risk such as blood pressure and obesity acknowledged as vital in prediction by both the American College of Cardiology/ American Heart Association and European Society of Cardiology/ European Society of Hypertension.
+In New Zealand the newly developed CVD risk prediction calculators Pylypchuk and colleagues (2018) has been validated to test CVD risks although it does not include physical activity, and/or use of alcohol; it does use important surrogates for higher CVD risk such as blood pressure and obesity, acknowledged as vital in prediction by both the American College of Cardiology/ American Heart Association and European Society of Cardiology/ European Society of Hypertension.

 Identify lifestyle modification is in essence the cornerstone for prevention.
 Contact us to discuss in grater detail information in the article.